Every business needs a healthy customer pipeline, which means finding ways to connect with and engage people.

 Remember those lead targets we identified earlier?
 They’ll come in handy if you decide to invest in paid advertising like SEM, which can generate big returns in the form of leads.
 The key, however, is making sure your ads are relevant – and that’s why understanding your target audience is so critical.

 Good luck managing all those new leads!
-If you need a hand anywhere along the way, find out how you can boost your business with Yellow.
+If you need a hand anywhere along the way, find out how you can boost your business with Yellow Pages.